Chan-Woo-Kim/Paddy-Rice-Evaluation-Sites/README.md

 ### Data

 The data for the agricultural area provided by Statistics Korea was classified by each province.(https://kosis.kr/statHtml/statHtml.do?orgId=101&tblId=DT_1EB002).

-The existing paddy rice map includes non-agricultural land such as fallow land, which is unnecessary for the research.
+This data was established based on the criteria below, being shareable to diverse users.
+This data improved errors in previous data, such as boundary error or classification uncertainty.

 To collect the precise paddy rice map, the visual image interpretation was done using Google Earth Pro with grid image in 2020, and it became the validation data including only paddy rice information.